 You can prevent fraudulent ad clicks and lower your CPA by using CHEQ.
-It is the only click fraud prevention solution that can be used on Facebook campaigns (also deployed by marketers on every other paid search and paid social platform, including Google Ads, Instagram Ads, Yahoo, Bing, LinkedIn, Pinterest and Twitter).
+It is the only click fraud prevention solution that can be used on Facebook campaigns (also deployed by marketers on every other paid search and paid social platform, including Google Ads, Instagram Ads, Yahoo, Bing, LinkedIn, Pinterest, and Twitter).
 This protects your campaign against bots clicking on your ads – Facebook itself says that 5% of its accounts are bots.
-CHEQ also prevents you doing double damage – further retargeting to bots, when you use Facebook’s look-alike audiences, bringing further wastage of ad spend.
+CHEQ also prevents you from doing double damage – further retargeting to bots when you use Facebook’s look-alike audiences, bringing further wastage of ad spend.

-CHEQ is a multiple-award-winning click fraud protection software solution that uses advanced cybersecurity machine learning to block fraudulent clicks and protect your ad campaigns from fraud.
+CHEQ is a multiple award-winning click fraud protection software solution that uses advanced cybersecurity machine learning to block fraudulent clicks and protect your ad campaigns from fraud.

 Optimize your Facebook ads CPA and get a better return on your ad spend

 If you got this far, you probably know more than enough to start optimizing the CPA of your Facebook ads.

 Start by adjusting your targeting and making sure you’re trying to reach a highly-specific audience.
 Look for ways to improve your ads’ click-through rates, such as by using videos in your ads.

 Identify the best times of the day or week to run your ads, and then create a custom schedule to ensure your ads are displayed when it’s most profitable to do so.
 Take advantage of retargeting to reach people who are most likely to buy from you.

 Make sure to improve your landing page and split-test your ads continuously.
 Finally, make sure you are reaching only humans, not invalid users.